MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/offline-conversion.md

 To set up offine conversion tracking, create an [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md).
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *All*, then all offline conversions for the same *MicrosoftClickId* with different conversion times will be added cumulatively.
 If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *Unique*, then only the first conversion that happens after an ad click will be counted.
 Duplicate offline conversions with the same *MicrosoftClickId* and *ConversionTime* will be ignored.
 In other words only the first offline conversion for a given *MicrosoftClickId* and *ConversionTime* will be counted.

-After the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Bing Ads the offline conversion data.
-It can take up to five hours to view conversion data in the Bing Ads reporting.
-For more information, see [Tracking offline conversions](https://help.bingads.microsoft.com/#apex/3/en/56852/2).
+After the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Microsoft Advertising the offline conversion data.
+It can take up to five hours to view conversion data in the Microsoft Advertising reporting.
+For more information, see [Tracking offline conversions](https://help.ads.microsoft.com/#apex/3/en/56852/2).

 > [!NOTE]
 > Although you can upload offline conversions in sandbox for functional testing, the offline conversion data will not be attributed in sandbox performance reporting data.